lander2k2/meshlab/README.md

 # Meshlab

-A collection of components to test features in an Istio service mesh.
+A collection of components to test features and develop solutions in an Istio service mesh.

-Start here:
+Assuming you have a running Kubernetes cluster with Istio installed and automatic sidecar injection, start here:
 ```
     $ kubectl label ns default istio-injection=enabled
     $ kubectl apply -f meshlab-gateway.yaml
 ```

-Then see `user_interface` for further steps.
+Then see `user_interface` and `data_service` for further steps.